wp-plugins/isapi-rewriter/readme.txt

 The plugin has been tested on Windows Server 2003 with ISAPI Rewrite 3.
 Please comment with feedback if you're experiencing other issues or if it has helped you!

+Find more information, comments, and support here: <a href="http://theandystratton.com/2009/get-wordpress-permalinks-working-with-windows-iis-and-isapi-rewrite">http://theandystratton.com/2009/get-wordpress-permalinks-working-with-windows-iis-and-isapi-rewrite</a>

 == Installation ==

 1. Download and unzip to the 'wp-content/plugins/' directory